-In his hypothesis of formative causation, British biologist Rupert Sheldrake has theorized that the forms of self-organizing systems are shaped and governed by morphic fields.
+In his hypothesis of formative causation, British biologist Rupert Sheldrake has theorized that the forms of self-organizing systems are shaped and governed by invisible fields of morphic resonance.
 According to his theory, these fields are built up over time to contain the collective memory of like substances and organisms, influencing their structural formation and patterns of activity through resonance.
 Geese, for example, would share a collective informational field, accrued over the entire period of their existence, which organizes and informs their growth and behavior.
 A human example of such fields would be Swiss psychologist Carl Jung’s collective unconscious.

 The traditional mechanistic view of morphogenesis attempts to explain the formation of organisms in terms of how particles and molecules interact with one another.
 It also focuses on genes, gene activation and proteins.
 But that focus, as Sheldrake’s website states, “no more explains the development of form than the study of the delivering of building materials at a building site explains the structure of the house that is built there.”
 Scientists have not yet been able to explain, for example, how DNA commands the cells of a child to grow only to a certain point and no further.